A Guide To Conducting A Website Safety Check

 - Malware — Malware covers things like viruses, worms, spyware, and more.
 This type of attack and can steal your information, erase your website data, and even infect people who visit your site.

-- Injection — An injection uses malicious data or some kind of command that will make your site give the hacker access to sensitive information.
+- Injection — An injection uses malicious data or some kind of command that will make your force your site to give the hacker access to sensitive information.

 - Scripting — Cross-site scripting lets hackers hijack your website’s traffic, or change it in some way.

 Simply having knowledge of the above types of attacks isn’t enough.
-You need to proactively protect your website and any users who are interacting with it.
+You need to proactively protect your website and any users who are interacting with it by adopting a safety plan.

 Below you’ll learn how to conduct a website safety check to ensure your current site is secure, and take steps to protect from any future attacks.